Fiducial Defence

 Lots of health so it takes a while for the other turrets to whittle down but the laser destroys it in 3 hits

-There were multiple changes until I landed on the final design. from 1 cm x 1cm squares to 2 x 2 squares to shifting the path around to make the map more symmetrical
+There were multiple changes until I landed on this final design. from 1 cm x 1cm squares, that would have been barely visible on the A4 scale map we ended up with, to 2 x 2 squares and shifting the path around to make the map more symmetrical.